-- 1. Pursue Funding Enhancement and Leveraging - 1.1.1.
-Continue to assertively pursue federal and state grants and other cooperative agreements with local governments, open lands organizations and property owners. - 2.
-Prepare and implement master plans, restoration projects and capital improvement projects in an environmentally and fiscally responsible manner.
+- 1. Pursue Funding Enhancement and Leveraging - 1.1 Continue to assertively pursue federal and state grants and other cooperative agreements with local governments, open lands organizations and property owners.

+2. Prepare and implement master plans, restoration projects and capital improvement projects in an environmentally and fiscally responsible manner.

-- 2.1.1.
-Design master plans and projects to protect and enhance existing natural resources, minimize other environmental impacts, provide appropriate public access facilities and replace and improve aging infrastructure within the preserves. - 2.1.2.
-Utilize a consistent process to provide accurate cost estimates for major projects included in the 5-year Capital Improvement Plan. - 2.1.3.
-Analyze and minimize long-term operating, maintenance and management costs of proposed projects, existing sites, facilities and infrastructure. - 2.1.4.
-Provide for appropriate revenue enhancement opportunities in improvement projects to help offset long-term operating, maintenance and management costs. - 2.1.5.
-Seek outside funding opportunities or other cooperative ventures for planning, restoration and improvement projects that have been identified as District needs when benefits to the District exceed costs of coordinating such partnerships.
+- 2.1 Design master plans and projects to protect and enhance existing natural resources, minimize other environmental impacts, provide appropriate public access facilities and improve, replace, remove or eliminate and improve aging infrastructure within the preserves. - 2.2 Utilize a consistent process to provide accurate cost estimates for major projects included in the 5year Capital Improvement Plan and 10--year rolling financial plan. - 2.3 Analyze and minimize long-term operating, maintenance and management costs of proposed projects, existing sites, facilities and infrastructure. - 2.4 Provide for appropriate revenue enhancement opportunities in improvement projects to help offset long-term operating, maintenance and management costs. - 2.5 Seek outside funding opportunities or other cooperative ventures for planning, restoration and improvement projects that have been identified as District needs when benefits to the District exceed costs of coordinating such partnerships. - 2.6 Make data driven decisions for the size of access improvements and target 75% utilization.